 It's best to seek immediate medical attention if you experience anything out of the normal, from your typical migraine attacks like:

-Stress is always considered a trigger for migraines, so make all effort to stay away from stressful situations where humanly possible.
+Stress is always considered a trigger for migraines, so make an effort to stay away from stressful situations where humanly possible.

 Your lifestyle choices can definitely effect the occurrence of your migraine attacks.
 Exercise regularly, get plenty of rest, stay well hydrated and enjoy yourself as often as you can.